kou-rose/UFOs/README.md

 Another detail to note is that the filtering results will display either by either pressing "enter" or clicking on the page, whether it is another filter option a random location.

 ## Summary
-The biggest drawback of this design is the lack of flexibility in the inputs that will enable a result.
+The biggest drawback of this design is the lack of flexibility in the inputs that will give a result.
 On top of that, we have nothing to inform the user that this is the case.
-If they capitalize words by default, they will think nothing they put in has results, and has no reason to think otherwise.
+If they capitalize words out of habit, they might think nothing they put in has results, and will have no reason to think otherwise.

 I have several recommendations for the webpage going forward, the first would be to have a box over the filter that informs the visitor of the limitations of the filter and the data, and instructs the visitor on how the input boxes need to filled in order to see results.
 In addition to this, whenever the filter has nothing to return, I think it needs to inform the visitor of this, so there is no confusion on whether they mistyped something or if there are actually no results.